Nabilety/Case-Automatisering-af-Byggesagsbehandling/README.md

 ## Features
 - **Text Classification**: Uses a machine learning model to classify building descriptions into predefined types.
-- **Feature Extraction**: Converts textual data into numerical features using TF-IDF.
+- **Feature Extraction**: Extract features from mathematical tools such as Feature Importance and Correlation Matrix.
 - **Deployment Ready**: Provides saved models for integration with Rødovre Kommune's IT systems.

 ---